 You’ll hear about neither Docker nor Kubernetes.
 Actually, nothing related to infrastructure.
 Instead, you’ll dive into the difference between microservices and bounded contexts, discover when each pattern should be used, and get takeaways from Vladik’s experience optimizing microservices-quotebased architectures at Naxex.

-Vladik (Vlad) Khononov is a software engineer with over 15 years of industry experience at companies large and small, in roles ranging from webmaster to chief architect.
+Vladik (Vlad) Khononov is a software engineer with over 15 years of industry experience at companies large and small in roles ranging from webmaster to chief architect.
 A longtime proponent of domain-driven design and evolutionary architecture, Vlad helps companies make sense of their business domains, untangle monoliths, and tackle complex architectural challenges.
-He maintains an active media career as a public speaker and blogger and has spoken at numerous industry conferences — including O’Reilly Software Architecture, DDD Europe, and NDC — about subjects such as domain-driven design, microservices, and software architecture in general.
+He maintains an active media career as a public speaker and blogger and has spoken at numerous industry conferences—including O’Reilly Software Architecture, Domain-Driven Design Europe, and NDC Conference—about subjects such as domain-driven design, microservices, and software architecture in general.
 In addition to his media work, he co-organizes the Domain-Driven Design Israel and Tel Aviv Software Architecture meetup groups.
-He lives in Northern Israel with his wife and an almost-reasonable number of cats.
+He lives in northern Israel with his wife and an almost-reasonable number of cats.

 Comments on this page are now closed.